individual-brain-charting/docs/docs/source/tasks.rst

       * - expression_gender
         - Gender evaluation of the presented human eye images
       * - expression_control
-        - Mental assessment on the slope of a gray-scale grid image (obtained from scrambling an eyes’ image) that may be tilted or not
+        - Mental assessment on the slope of a gray-scale grid image (obtained from scrambling an eyes' image) that may be tilted or not

 .. dropdown:: Contrasts for ArchiEmotional
    :name: contArchiEmotional